.300 Winchester Magnum

 The .300 Winchester Magnum (also known as .300 Win Mag or .300 WM) (7.62×67mmB, 7.62×66BR) is a belted, bottlenecked magnum rifle cartridge that was introduced by the Winchester Repeating Arms Company in 1963.
 The .300 Winchester Magnum is a magnum cartridge designed to fit in a standard rifle action.
 It is based on the .375 H&H Magnum, which has been blown out, shortened, and necked down to accept a .30 caliber (7.62 mm) bullet.

-The .300 Win Mag is extremely versatile and has been adopted by a wide range of users including big game hunters, target shooters, military units, and law enforcement departments.
+The .300 Win Mag is extremely versatile and has been adopted by a wide range of users, including big game hunters, target shooters, military units, and law enforcement departments.

-Many hunters have found the cartridge to be an effective all-around choice with bullet options ranging from the flatter shooting 150 grain to the harder-hitting 200+ grain selections available in factory ammunition.
-The .300 Win Mag remains the most popular .30 caliber magnum with American hunters, despite not being as fast as more powerful .300 Magnums such as the .300 Weatherby Magnum and .30-378 Weatherby Magnum as well as the newer .300 Remington Ultra Magnum, .300 Norma Magnum, .30 Nosler, and .300 PRC, though all of these must be chambered in a long magnum action while the .300 Win Mag uses a standard length action, resulting in a lighter rifle.
+Many hunters have found the cartridge to be an effective all-around choice, with bullet options ranging from the flatter-shooting 150-grain to the harder-hitting 200+ grain selections available in factory ammunition.
+The .300 Win Mag remains the most popular .30-caliber magnum among American hunters, despite faster and more powerful .300 Magnums options such as the .300 Weatherby Magnum and .30-378 Weatherby Magnum, as well as the newer .300 Remington Ultra Magnum, .300 Norma Magnum, .30 Nosler, and .300 PRC.
+Though, all of these must be chambered in a long magnum action, while the .300 Win Mag uses a standard length action, resulting in a lighter rifle.

-It was designed as a hunting cartridge and is widely used all over the world for hunting a wide range of mid-to-large-sized big game such as North American moose, elk, bighorn sheep, mule deer and white-tailed deer, making it one of the most versatile big game hunting cartridges.
+It was designed as a hunting cartridge and is mainly used for hunting a wide range of mid-to-large-sized big game such as North American moose, elk, bighorn sheep, mule deer and white-tailed deer.

-The .300 Win Mag is capable of delivering better long-range performance with heavier, large ballistic coefficient projectiles than any other standard and short length .30 caliber cartridge.
+The .300 Win Mag is capable of delivering better long-range performance with heavier, large ballistic coefficient projectiles than any other standard and short-length .30 caliber cartridge.
 Military and law enforcement departments have also adopted the cartridge as a long-range sniper round, intended to be used for shots at longer ranges than the .308 Winchester.
 As a testament to its accuracy, following its introduction, it went on to win several 1000 yd competitions.